unknown321/wampy/USAGE.md

 Tap that button twice.
 This is a rarely encountered bug, please report if you encounter it frequently.

+### Some characters are missing

+Wampy is limited to one font due to framework specifics.
+If some characters are replaced with `?`, you can provide custom font file, overriding the default one.
+File must be named `font.tff` (or `font.otf`) and put into `internal storage/wampy/fonts/` directory.
+Supported formats: `.ttf`, `.otf`.

 ## Using Wampy

 Wampy works with default music player.